jariarkko/draft-arkko-iab-internet-threat-model/draft-arkko-arch-internet-threat-model.md

 But the details matter.
 What is considered an endpoint?
 What characteristics of Internet are we trying to optimize?
 This memo makes the argument that, for security purposes, there is a significant distinction between actual endpoints from a user's interaction perspective (e.g., another user) and from a system perspective (e.g., a third party relaying a message).

 This memo proposes to focus on the distinction between "real ends" and other endpoints to guide the development of protocols.
 A conversation between one "real end" to another "real end" has necessarily different security needs than a conversation between, say, one of the "real ends" and a component in a larger system.
+The end-to-end argument is used primarily for the design of one protocol.
+The security of the system, however, depends on the entire system and potentially multiple storage, compute, and communication protocol aspects.
+All have to work properly together to obtain security.

 For instance, a transport connection between two components of a system is not an end-to-end connection even if it encompasses all the protocol layers up to the application layer.
 It is not end-to-end, if the information or control function it carries actually extends beyond those components.
 For instance, just because an e-mail server can read the contents of an e-mail message does not make it a legitimate recipient of the e-mail.

 This memo also proposes to focus on the "need to know" aspect in systems.
 Information should not be disclosed, stored, or routed in cleartext through parties that do not absolutely need to have that information.

-The proposed argument about real ends and need to know is as follows:
+The proposed argument about real ends is as follows:

 > Application functions are best realised by the entities directly
-> serving the users, and when multiple entities are involved, by
+> serving the users, and when more than one entity is involved, by
 > end-to-end protocols.
 The role and authority of any additional
 > entities necessary to carry out a function should match their
 > part of the function.
 No information or control roles should be
 > provided to these additional entities unless it is required by
 > the function they provide.

-For instance, a particular piece of information may be necessary for the actual other endpoint (such as message contents for another user)information .
+For instance, a particular piece of information may be necessary for the other real endpoint, such as message contents for another user.
 The same piece of information may not be necessary for any additional parties, unless the information had to do with, say, routing information for the message to reach the other user.
 When information is only needed by the actual other endpoint, it should be protected and be only relayed to the actual other endpoint.
 Protocol design should ensure that the additional parties do not have access to the information.

 Note that it may well be that the easiest design approach is to send all information to a third party and have majority of actual functionality reside in that third party.
 But this is a case of a clear tradeoff between ease of change by evolving that third party vs. providing reasonable security against misuse of information.

+Note that the above "real ends" argument is not limited to communication systems.
+Even an application that does not communicate with anyone else than its user may be implemented on top of a distributed system where some information about the user is exposed to untrusted parties.

+The implications of the system security also extend beyond information and control aspects.
+For instance, poorly design component protocols can become DoS vectors which are then used to attack other parts of the system.
+Availability is an important aspect to consider in the analysis along other aspects.

 ## Guidelines {#guidelines}